hjhsu/DroneFace/README.md

 of the subjects’ front, left, or right faces.
 The distance ID is a two digit number, and the actual distance from the subject to the camera equals to 17-(distanceID/2) meters.
-For any of the components in the lename, "na" represents that the corresponding information is not available.
+For any of the components in the filename, "na" represents that the corresponding information is not available.